By: Claire McCarthy, MD, FAAP

 There is a popular perception that marijuana isn't dangerous—but it is dangerous, both in the short term and the long term.

-It interferes with judgment, concentration, reaction time and coordination in ways that can make youth more likely to get into car accidents or otherwise injure themselves while using it.
+It interferes with judgment, concentration, reaction time and coordination in ways that can make youth more likely to get into car crashes or otherwise injure themselves while using it.

 The ways that it interferes with brain functions such as memory, attention and problem-solving can make it much harder for youth to learn and succeed in school.